andersenchen/nano-banana/README.md

 ## Overview

-Mememaker is a modern web application that allows users to upload images and transform them using AI-powered text prompts.
+Mememaker is a modern web application that allows users to upload images and remix them using AI-powered text prompts.
 Users can create unique memes and image variations, share them with the community, and interact through likes and comments.

 ## Features